hannah-be/the-fourth-R/README.md

 - Entity Relationship Diagram (ERD).
 - Project plan and estimation.

-I used [NIICE]() to collect some sources of inspiration for before starting to design my wireframes.

 ## Design
+I used [NIICE](https://niice.co/m/70ecd2f5c183512ade440736f245dc1e) to collect some sources of inspiration for before starting to design my wireframes.
 Green - leaf motif instantly recognisable.
-Captain planet font?
 Mobile first - especially as photos may be a key element.

 I used [Figma](https://www.figma.com/file/fDL71gH16gZv1DHKe1SZWa6a/TheFourthR) to develop my wireframes and map the workflow for the user journey.
+Using the prototyping function encouraged me to have to think through the actual functionality of each button I was placing on the page and consider how the user would navigate the app.

+I looked at sites such as Etsy and Airtasker to understand how they set up their user experience and ....

 #### Tools and methodologies